ShubhamManna/DocScanner_reactNative/README.md

 # DocScanner_reactNative

-## Features
+### Features
 * Scan documents using phone camera
 * Resize the documents
 * Save the document as image in gallery
 * Rename the document before saving

-Note: For both Android and iOS, but tested only on Android.
+Note: Developed for both Android and iOS, but _tested only on Android.